OUATILANAS/LocationVoiture/README.md

 ## Getting Started

-1.Clone the repository to your local machine:
+1. Clone the repository to your local machine:

 git clone https://github.com/OUATILANAS/LocationVoiture.git

-2.Change to the project directory:
+2. Change to the project directory:

 cd LocationVoiture